 - Stir the sugar, water, and salt together until they combine to make a thick liquid.

-- Pour the mixture over the coconut flakes and stir to coat the flakes.
+- Pour the mixture over the coconut flakes and gently stir to coat the flakes.

 - Spread the flakes out on a baking sheet covered with parchment paper or a silicone mat.

-- Check on the flakes regularly, starting at five minutes, until they are lightly toasted.
+- Bake for 5 - 10 minutes.
+Check on the flakes regularly until they are lightly toasted.
 They can quickly go from toasted to burnt, so be sure to keep your eye on them.

 - You can eat them immediately, but they will be more crispy after they cool.